-On the international level, the U.N., as well as other central worldwide regulators, has had to articulate a special manifest declaring that the rights of women in their entirety should be absolutely preserved, including the right to abort a pregnancy.
-Despite an initial survey of sex-disaggregated data for coronavirus that showed equal numbers of cases for the two genders, there are sex differences in morbidity, mortality and vulnerability to the disease.
+These inroads on women’s right to an abortion have had international repercussions, with the U.N., as well as other central worldwide regulators, issuing a special manifesto declaring that the rights of women in their entirety should be absolutely preserved, including the right to abort a pregnancy.
+Despite an initial survey of sex-disaggregated data for coronavirus that showed equal numbers of cases for the two genders, there are sex differences in morbidity, mortality, and vulnerability to the disease.
 That is true due to the mere fact that, regardless of the locality, most of the caregivers in hospitals and clinics are women, which dramatically increases their chances of catching the virus, to their detriment and to the detriment of their fetuses.
-The acceleration in the exposure of women to the epidemic and their higher chances of suffering from it should accordingly amplify the urgent need to preserve their healthcare rights, including abortion.
-As was recently summarized,
+The acceleration in the exposure of women to the epidemic and their higher chances of suffering from it should accordingly amplify the urgent need to preserve their healthcare rights, including that of abortion.
+As was recently summarized:

 Global responses to the coronavirus disease 2019 (COVID-19) pandemic are converging with pervasive, existing sexual and reproductive health and justice inequities to disproportionately impact the health, wellbeing, and economic stability of women, girls, and vulnerable populations.
 People whose human rights are least protected are likely to experience unique difficulties from COVID-19 […] Moreover, pregnant women could be at risk of pregnancy-related complications during the COVID-19 pandemic.